ABGs Test (Arterial Blood Gases)

 - COVID-19 and other conditions

-- Severe sepsis, is a medical emergency caused by your body’s response to an infection and can be life threatening.
-It is wide spread inflammation in your body.
+- Severe sepsis is a medical emergency caused by your body’s response to an infection and can be life-threatening.
+It is a widespread inflammation in your body.

 Common Reasons an ABGs Ordered: